Submitting pre visit notifications (PVNs)

 We’d like to take this opportunity to thank everyone who has been involved in the project so far.
 We will keep you updated on the revised launch date and will continue to work with you to ensure you have everything you need to start using the new service.

 As many practices are in the middle of transitioning to the new online GOS claims system, to help make roll outs as smooth as possible, we've moved the date for the introduction of new paper forms to 1 February 2021.
 This means the current paper forms remain in use until 31 January 2021.

 You will have received a contingency pack of the new style paper forms.
 Please keep these forms safe and continue to use the current style forms.

 Please note that these new forms are mandatory for use for all your GOS claims from 1 February 2021.

 With practices now moving to submitting GOS claims online, the current paper GOS forms are only valid for claims up until 31 January 2021.
 New style paper forms, designed for use if online claims are not possible, will be in operation from 1 February 2021.

 When and how can I order the new style paper forms?

 In September every practice will receive a contingency pack of the new style paper forms.
-These forms will also be available to order through PCSE Online from the end of September.
+Please keep these safe, ready for use from 1 February 2021.